tranngochoang/molecular-docs/index.markdown

 *damage parameters*.

 Get started right away in *geant4/examples/extended/medical/dna/moleculardna* with a *library of pre-existing geometries*, or dive into the documentation.

+**Important** : this version of molecularDNA (Geant4.11.1) is proposed as a beta version and may still contain bugs.

 ![humanCell]({{"/assets/images/humanCell.png" | relative_url}})
 {: .text-center}